nodian/nodian/README.md

 - NPM integration (display currently installed packages, add/remove packages, install package dependencies)
 - HTTP basic authentication (for running nodian on a public server)
 - Configurable documentation links
-- Run/Debugging/Previewing
+- Running/Debugging/Previewing

 Use cases:
 ============
 A lightweight editor for installation on terminal cloud VMs e.g. joyent smart machine.
-A local editor for nodejs, css, html5, & javascript development.
+A desktop app for nodejs, coffeescript, typescript and development.

 Built using:
 ============